 If you haven’t noticed, over the past five years there has been consistent growth within the mobile food industry.
 Food truck owners across the country are succeeding to the point in which they are able to bring on more staff to expand their businesses.
 Are you looking for your next food truck employee?

-If you happen to be in this situation, you may want to consider these traits as those to look for in your next food truck employee, no matter what position they hold.
+Then you may want to consider these traits as those to look for in your next food truck employee.
+No matter what position they hold.
 Hiring can be difficult, especially in the food service industry.
 Candidates may have great cooking or customer service skills…but they just don’t work out.
 Why?

-You’ll find that some individuals try to get by doing as little as possible, while others seem to possess a drive that leads them to give their all each and every shift.
+You’ll find that some individuals try to get by doing as little as possible.
+On the other hand, some seem to possess a drive that leads them to give their all each and every shift.
 It those with that drive that you need to look for, and this article will provide an inside look into specific traits they’ll possess that tend to guide their work behavior, leading them to produce high-quality work consistently and without the need to prod them to stay on task.

 Five Traits To Look For In Your Next Food Truck Employee

-Those with a good work ethic are dedicated to their jobs and will do anything they can to always perform at the highest level.
+Those with a good work ethic are dedicated to their jobs.
+They will do whatever they can to always perform at the highest level.
 One sign of this will be seen in their resume, it will show that they change jobs less frequently than industry standards.
 They also often work as long as it takes to get a job done, showing that they are someone truly dedicate to their job.

 Reliability goes hand in hand with a good work ethic.
 If individuals with a good work ethic say they are going to show up or start at a certain time, they do.
 Individuals with a strong work ethic often want to appear dependable, showing the boss that they can be relied on.